What brought me to the world of theatre, movement and dance?

 The power of storytelling.
 Dance, Theatre, Drama, Comedy, Poetry, all have the power to communicate beyond languages and culture differences.

 Art has the power to transform society, and bring positive change within our communities.
-It has the power to heal, to build peace, to question, and to bring people and communities together.
+It has the power to heal, to build peace, to question, and to bring people and people together.

-When working with dance withint my productions, I mainly collaborate with the Krumping, Afrobeats, Stepping, Dancehall and Hiphop communities.
+When working with dance within my productions, the movement qualities are mainly, but not exclusively grounded in Krumping, Afrobeats, Dancehall and Hiphop.

 My calling is to create artistic earthquakes through theatre, movement and dance.